Are you planning to open a salon and wondering what equipment you need?

 Other Salon Service Accessories

-There’s a few other things you’ll soon notice that you need.
+There are a few other things you’ll soon notice that you need.

 Hair Water Spray Bottle